-The interplay of the truncation of the density coefficients, the thresholding heuristics, and the use of the features in a linear or a non-linear model, is evident in the lower panel of Fig.~\ref{fig:qm9-lc}, which compares NICE models computed with $\qmax=50$ and aggressive truncation of the body-order iteration, with the more balanced settings from Ref.~\citenum{niga+20jcp} ($\nmax=12$, $\lmax=7$, $\nu_\text{max}=5$, 1000 invariant features per body order), with a ``large NICE'' model which includes $53880$ features (up to $\nu=4$, built upon a relatively small spherical expansion with $\lmax = 5$ and $\nmax=5$), and with a kernel ridge regression model that uses the same parameters as in Ref.~\citenum{will+18pccp} (i.e. using only the power spectrum and a non-linear kernel).
+The interplay of the truncation of the density coefficients, the thresholding heuristic, and the use of the features in a linear or a nonlinear model, is evident in the lower panel of Fig.~\ref{fig:qm9-lc}.
+The plot compares the NICE models computed with $\qmax=50$ and an aggressive truncation of the body-order iteration, with the more balanced settings from Ref.~\citenum{niga+20jcp} ($\nmax=12$, $\lmax=7$, $\nu_\text{max}=5$, 1000 invariant features per body order), with a ``large NICE'' model which includes $53880$ features (up to $\nu=4$, built upon a relatively small spherical expansion with $\lmax = 5$ and $\nmax=5$) and with a kernel ridge regression (KRR) model that uses the same parameters as in Ref.~\citenum{will+18pccp} (i.e. using only the power spectrum and a nonlinear kernel).
 The details of the NICE construction affect substantially the stability and the accuracy of the model in the high-$n_\text{train}$ limit, that vary by a factor of two.
-Furthermore, a non-linear model based on low-body order features is the most accurate, and reaching a state-ot-the-art MAE of 0.12kcal/mol with $n_{\text{train}}=10^5$.
-Even though a thorough investigation of these aspects is beyond the scope of the present investigation, the understanding of the interplay between the truncation of the density basis and the information loss at higher body order that we discuss here shall support more systematic studies in the future.
+Furthermore, a nonlinear model based on low-body order features is the most accurate, and reaching a state-of-the-art MAE of 0.12kcal/mol with $n_{\text{train}}=10^5$.
+Even though a thorough investigation of these aspects is beyond the scope of the present work, the understanding of the interplay between the truncation of the density basis and the information loss at higher body order that we discuss here shall support more systematic studies in the future.